kmille36/MacOS-Mojave-KVM-Preinstall/README.md

 -Note: It will use all available free ram and CPUs.

--How it work: Pre-install QCOW2, connect with VNC at port 5900
+-How it work: Pre-install QCOW2 (128 GB), connect with VNC at port 5900

 ![image](https://user-images.githubusercontent.com/58414694/146664162-a2b95463-207f-4067-a257-227e74fe53db.png)